frc1675/brownbook/labs/drive.md

 **QUESTION TIME!**
 * Did some wheels turn the opposite direction you thought they would?
 Why might that be?
 * How did you fix the above problem?
-Try looking in the javadocs for the motor controller (see Lab 3).
+Try looking in the javadocs for the motor controller (see [As the Wheel Turns](turn-wheel.md)).
 Are there any methods that can help your solution or make it cleaner?

 #### Testing